Stocks move higher as Americans head to the polls on Election Day

 Still, investors don’t appear to be letting their jitters get to them — at least not entirely.

 Markets were volatile on Monday and ultimately closed lower as traders failed to find solid footing ahead of this week’s news.
-But that doesn’t mean investors are feeling pessimistic: Market gains year-to-date through October have been the strongest in any election year since the 1950s, when the S&P 500 was first created.
+But that doesn’t mean investors are feeling pessimistic: Market gains year to date through October have been the strongest in any election year since the 1950s, when the S&P 500 was first created.

 “These gains are supported by an economy that remains resilient and forward earnings that reached yet another record high,” wrote Keith Lerner, chief market strategist at Truist, in a note Monday.